 Skip to content

-These natural approaches consist of simple diet and lifestyle changes that you can implement in to your daily routines.
+The following natural approaches consist of simple diet and lifestyle changes that can be implemented to promote better gut health.

 How, what, and when we eat has a huge effect on the health of the gut.
 A mindful approach to eating includes eating smaller meals, not eating too fast, and not rushing your meals.
 Gulping your food down and talking whilst eating can introduce more gas in to the system as you swallow.
 Eating food without proper chewing can also impair digestion, and put strain on the digestive system.
 Avoid drinking beverages immediately before or after eating as this can dilute your stomach acid, affecting your overall digestive capacity.